thehme/showtracker/README.md

 6. Ability to change frequency or time of alerts

+7. Shows list when the next episode is coming, disambiguate if this is the next NEW episode (see bug #4)

 Bug Fixes:

 1. Server crashed sometimes when adding a new show when signed in (need to check if when signed out)